rjoleary/cs444-joos-compiler/docs.md

 ## Stages

-Stages are run serial via a shell script called "joosc".
-Everything up to and including the parser is written in Rust.
-The weeder and all the following stages are written in Haskell.
+Stages are run in sequence via a shell script called "joosc".
+The parser is written in Rust and the parse table generator is written in Java (provided by the course website).
+All other component are written in Haskell.

 ### Stage 0: Load file

-Rust
+Haskell

 Input: filename